cultab/themr/README.md

 * path: the path to the config file to edit
 * regex: a regular expression used to find the line to replace
-* pre: text that will go before the replaced string
-* post: text that will go after the replaced string
+* replace: text that will go inplace of the old line
 * type: the type of config, eg colorscheme, polybar config. (optional)
 * cmd: a shell command to run after making the replacement (optional)